- The bad quality of production and / or performing service.

-Disputes are mainly sources of delay in payment as invoices affected by litigation are not paid by dissatisfied customers.
-As a reminder, to be recoverable, a invoice must be:
+Disputes are mainly sources of delay in payments as invoices affected by a dispute are not paid by dissatisfied customers.
+As a reminder, to be recoverable a invoice must be:

-In addition, litigation adversely affect customer satisfaction, especially if they are not resolved quickly.
+In addition, dispute adversely affect customer satisfaction, especially if they are not resolved quickly.

-Disputes and Credit ManagementThe identification and treatment of disputes are closely related to management of customer receivables and debt collection.
-The problem they generate must be integrated into the recovery process, whose objective is to obtain payment of bills on their due date.
+Disputes and Credit ManagementThe identification and treatment of disputes are closely related to management of customer receivables and cash collection.
+The problem they generate must be integrated into the collection process, whose objective is to obtain payment of bills on their due date.

 Thus, the first collection action is done before the due date of the invoice in order to ensure that there is no dispute preventing the payment of the invoice.

-Dispute management processA process of disputes management must be established in the company to determine the roles and responsibilities of each department involved and ensure proper consideration of the dispute by the organization.
+Dispute management processA process of disputes management must be established in the company to determine the roles and responsibilities of each department involved and ensure proper consideration of the disputes by the organization.

 Nothing is worse than leaving aside disputes or treat them "when we have time."
 Studies have shown the impact of litigation on customer satisfaction:

 - If untreated or poorly treated, the effect is very negative.